Dansby Swanson Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.48 team ERA that ranks 21st across all MLB pitching staffs.
+- The Marlins pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.

-- Marlins pitchers combine to rank 21st in baseball in home runs surrendered (33 total, 1.2 per game).
+- The Marlins' 4.54 team ERA ranks 18th among all league pitching staffs.

-- Cabrera makes the start for the Marlins, his sixth of the season.
-He is 1-2 with a 4.91 ERA and 24 strikeouts through 22 2/3 innings pitched.
+- Marlins pitchers combine to allow 35 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- In his last appearance on Monday, the righty tossed 4 1/3 innings against the Atlanta Braves, allowing four earned runs while surrendering four hits.
+- The Marlins will send Hoeing (0-1) to make his second start of the season.

-- In five games this season, the 25-year-old has put up an ERA of 4.91, with 9.8 strikeouts per nine innings.
-Opponents are batting .229 against him.
+- In his most recent time out on Tuesday, the right-hander threw 3 2/3 innings against the Atlanta Braves, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.